NiwEoj/Dr-Soo-ML/README.md

 It is recommended to have all the modules below installed.

 ### Jupyter Notebook/ Jupyter Lab
-    Codes are saved in .ipynb files which are only accesible if one of these modelues is installed
+    Codes are saved in .ipynb files which are only accesible if one of these modules is installed

 ### numpy
     Enable the use of arrays and other mathematical tools